r-lib/processx/README.md

 ### Errors

-Errors are typically signalled via non-zero exits statuses. `process` currently has no special behavior to handle errors.
+Errors are typically signalled via non-zero exits statuses. `processx` currently has no special behavior to handle errors.

 If you want to make sure that the process has started successfully,